Soul of Sri Lanka

 The sheer amount of history, culture, and biodiversity packed into Sri Lanka is absolutely incredible.
 From expansive tea plantations built under colonial rule and Buddha-filled caves that date back more than 2,000 years to national parks harboring Asian elephants and endangered crocodiles, this stunning island-nation offers something for everyone.
 More comprehensive than most itineraries, our trip ventures into the off-the-radar north, a land of Hindu temples and golden beaches more reminiscent of southern India.
 We also revel in Sri Lanka’s archaeological gems, wander breathtaking tea trails, spot wildlife on safari, meet insightful locals, and stroll captivating forts and seaside towns.

-We fly to Jaffna in the Northern Province, a compelling region that most travelers don't reach Visit sacred sites, colonial towns, local homes, and a community project Experience a puja ceremony at Nallur Kandaswamy Kovil temple.
+After overnighting in Colombo, we fly to Jaffna in the Northern Province, a compelling region that most travelers don't reach Visit sacred sites, colonial towns, local homes, and a community project Experience a puja ceremony at Nallur Kandaswamy Kovil temple.

 The Cultural Triangle welcomes us with remarkable UNESCO World Heritage Sites, including the ancient cities of Anuradhapura and Polonnaruwa, the rock fortress of Sigiriya, and the Dambulla Cave Temples We enjoy meditation with monks, Kandyan dancing, and elephant-watching in Minneriya National Park.